-We run a mix of commercially and government funded studies including funding from the National Institute for Health Research for clinical trials.
-Our research is also supported by a number of charities, including the Oral & Dental Research Trust and the Dunhill Medical Trust.
+We run a mix of commercially and government funded studies including funding from the National Institute for Health and care Research for clinical trials.
+Our research is also supported by a number of charities, including the Oral and Dental Research Trust and the Dunhill Medical Trust.

 Our studies cover the full range of research within oral and dental health, testing drug treatments, medical devices, novel dental materials and surgical procedures.
 We are embracing innovations in digital dentistry, drawing on the latest scanning and digital techniques to create 3D digital dental archives for use in both diagnostics, treatment planning and restoring function.
 This includes 3D printing of high quality dental models for faster “dignity denture” production.

-DenTCRU supports collection of materials for the Skeletal Tissues Research Bank that supports research to understand the mechanisms of tooth decay, erosion, wear; developing a source of stem cell for tissue regeneration and development of new dental materials that in turn will be evaluated in DenTCRU.
+DenTCRU CRF supports collection of materials for the Skeletal Tissues Research Bank that supports research to understand the mechanisms of tooth decay, erosion, wear; developing a source of stem cell for tissue regeneration and development of new dental materials that in turn will be evaluated in the DenTCRU CRF.

 Next generation sequencing within our laboratory facilities allows us to run studies that involve complex analysis of the oral microbiome – the bacteria within the mouth and how these interact.
 We are developing trials looking at the use of improved stewardship of antimicrobials with a particular focus on addressing antimicrobial resistance.